Fabio Chiarodia: International career

 Born in Germany to Italian parents, Chiarodia could choose to represent both countries internationally.
 After receiving a call-up from the German under-15 national team, he has represented Italy at youth international level since, having featured for the under-15, under-17 and under-19 national teams.

 In May 2022, he was included in the Italian squad that took part in the UEFA European Under-17 Championship in Israel, where the Azzurrini reached the quarter-finals before losing to eventual runners-up Netherlands.
 In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.

 In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

+In May 2026 Chiarodia was called up to the Italy national senior squad by interim head coach Silvio Baldini, for friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.

 Style of play

 Chiarodia is a centre-back, who can also play as a defensive midfielder or a left-back.
 Comfortable on the ball, he has good physical and technical skills (being able to use both feet), and has his main strengths in his passing, his anticipation and his calm approach.